[3 Ways] to Migrate Windows Server 2012 R2 to New Hardware

 Server upgrade: Usually, there could be some hardware problems if your Windows Server machine is really old.
 And you may want to upgrade to a new server.
 However, reinstalling the operating system and other apps on the new server may be a troublesome thing for most of you.
 Therefore, you could migrate Windows Server 2012 R2 to new hardware directly.

 Unify configuration: Sometimes, especially in companies, you may need to install the same system like Windows Server 2012 R2 and applications to many computers.
 As we all know, it will take a long time to install each of them one by one.
 So, migrating Windows Server 2012 R2 to other computers directly may be an easier way.

 How to migrate Windows Server 2012 R2 to new hardware

 Many users know the concept of system or disk cloning.
 When migrating Windows Server 2012 R2 to another disk on the same machine, using Windows Server migration tools would be the easiest option.
 But it's not as simple to migrate Windows Server to different machine - it also involves the compatibility of boot files on different hardware.

 You may also think of bare-metal backups, which are a common means of data protection on Windows Server and can be used to recover a machine that has no system or the system has crashed.
 However, according to Microsoft, such backups are only guaranteed to restore the same physical machine, or different physical computers with the same hardware (same make, model and configuration).

-Although some articles indicate that you can do AD forest recovery of different machines with a full server backup, it is highly unlikely to go wrong in practical applications.
+Although some articles indicate that you can do AD forest recovery of different machines with a full server backup, it is highly likely to go wrong in practical applications.
 Therefore:

-In the following article, I will illustrate both the 2 methods below to help you migrate Windows Server 2012 R2.
+In the following article, I will illustrate 3 methods to help you migrate Windows Server 2012 R2.